 Neither measure is funded by fresh debt.
 Both reach for money left over from last year, which is the detail that lets the government present them as fiscally contained.

-The diesel credit draws on the 2025 financial surplus and flows to the mines and energy ministry, with the petroleum regulator handling payments to refiners and importers.
-The export lines come from the surplus of the export guarantee fund as measured at the end of December, and will be run by the national development bank.
+The diesel credit draws on the 2025 financial surplus and flows to the mines and energy ministry.
+The petroleum regulator handles payments to refiners and importers, while the export lines come from the export guarantee fund surplus and are run by the national development bank.

 There is a technicality here that matters to anyone holding Brazilian debt.
 Because the diesel money is classed as an extraordinary credit, it falls outside the individual spending limits of the fiscal framework.